keypom/keypom-docs/docs/keypom-sdk/Core/interfaces/FTData.md

  `Optional` **amount**: `string`

-Human readable format for the amount of tokens to transfer everytime the FT key is used.
+Human readable format for the amount of tokens to transfer every time the FT key is used.
 Example: transferring one wNEAR should be passed in as "1" and NOT "1000000000000000000000000"

 #### Defined in